fernandobarraza/pluralisticHomophily/README.md

 2. **Community Detection:**

    Run the script to calculate the overlapping communities for your network.

-   If you have a ground-truth community file, this step is not necessary:
+If you have a ground-truth community file, this step is not necessary.

-   - In networks like SO, PPI, DDI, and C. elegans, communities are detected using the HLC algorithm.
-   - In networks such as DBLP, Amazon, LiveJournal, YouTube, and Orkut, communities are identified based on ground-truth data.

 ```bash
 python3 hlc_run.py -dataset_file 'dataset_file'